illumos/ipd/ipd/0014/README.md

 acceptable, the 32-bit utility will be removed and replaced by the new version.

+Some apps may not work as well in 64-bit environments because they were constrained by the 4Gbyte 32-bit address space.
+It has been suggested that ls(1) is one such app.
+Utilities built as 64-bit will need to be tested functionally, independent of testing for Y2038 itself.

 ## Legacy applications

 The plan above only covers the artefacts from illumos-gate.
 Going beyond